Developer docs / Secrets & BYOK

 HelperUse for

 config.expose(key, opts?)Same as get, plus mirrors the value into process.env[key].
-Project-tier only.

 env.set(key, value)Programmatic write (OAuth callbacks etc.).
 Runs inside an authenticated app handler — never from agent context.